indranildchandra/cursor-usage-vscode-extension/README.md

 ### Spending information not showing

-- Spending data (`spendCents` and `hardLimitOverrideDollars`) may not be available for all users or teams.
+- **Individual users:** Spending data is only available for team users.
+Individual users will see request counts and reset dates only.
-- The extension will gracefully fall back to showing only fast-premium request counts.
+- **Team users:** Spending data (`spendCents` and `hardLimitOverrideDollars`) may not be available for all teams.
+Ensure your team has usage-based billing configured.
-- Ensure your team has usage-based billing configured if you expect to see spending data.
+- The extension gracefully falls back to showing request counts when spending data is unavailable.

 ## License